richard-miller/2019-07-24-intro-to-python/index.md

   <ul>
     <li> A macOS, Windows or Linux laptop for use during the workshop.
     <li> An up-to-date web browser (eg Google Chrome).
-    <li> Internet access from you device - Macquarie OneNet Wifi and eduRoam are available in the venue.
+    <li> Internet access from your device - Macquarie OneNet Wifi and eduRoam are available in the venue.
-    <li> A <href a="https://github.com">GitHub</a> account - sign up is free.
+    <li> A <a href="https://github.com">GitHub</a> account - sign up is free.
     <li> Completed the: <a href="{{ site.swc_pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a>.
   </ul>